MalshaL/student_marks/readme.md

 java StudentMarksSystem
 ```

-To login, the following username and password combinations can be used.
+To login, use the following username and password combinations.

 `John, john`